 As you can imagine, setting multiple cookies (along with their attributes) created long, unsightly header values.
-Probably realising this needed improvement, the IETF released RFC 6265 in 2011, which notably set a new rule:
+Probably realising this needed improvement, in 2011 the IETF released RFC 6265, which notably set a new rule:

 Origin servers SHOULD NOT fold multiple Set-Cookie header fields into a single header field.

 This was quickly adopted by all major browsers, and now allows for a much cleaner approach to creating multiple cookies.

 Once a cookie is created, the client sends the cookie back to the server on